bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 This will be used throughout the tutorial to test our implementation during development.

 It is also possible to execute code stored in `.js` files; this is done by providing a filename as a parameter in the `./mach run` command.
-Doing this simplifies debugging and testing the implementations.
+Doing this simplifies debugging and testing the implementation.

 As an example, create a file `helloworld.js` in the `mozilla_unified` folder with the following contents:
 ```JS
 console.log("Hello World!");
 ```
-In order to use this file as the input of the current SpiderMonkey build, the file name should be passed as the first argument in the `run` command:
+In order to use this file as the input of the current SpiderMonkey build, the file name (possibly with its path) should be passed as the first argument in the `run` command:

 ```sh
 $ ./mach run helloworld.js